samzgrunebaum/samzgrunebaum.github.io/_posts/2018-09-27-team_contract.md

 Beginnings of weeks -- after 7 for the most part, are generally best to meet

 **Guiding Principles:**
-Respect each other and each others ideas
-Communication is key -- keep all members of the team in the loop Build each other up -- don’t tear each other down Teamwork makes the dream work
+-Respect each other and each others ideas -Communication is key -- keep all members of the team in the loop -Build each other up -- don’t tear each other down -Teamwork makes the dream work
-Be willing to give and receive constructive criticism Fail often to succeed sooner
+-Be willing to give and receive constructive criticism -Fail often to succeed sooner

 **Focus on Purpose:**
 Purpose: to help museum visitors find pieces of art both in the museum and its digital collection that are well tailored to their preferences